How to Monitor Employees Working From Home

 Full transparency.
 Publish a clear remote work monitoring policy in the employee handbook.
 Specify what is tracked, why, data retention periods, and access rights.
 Obtain written acknowledgment from every employee.

 Local privacy law compliance.
 Different jurisdictions have different requirements.
-GDPR (Europe) requires explicit consent and purpose limitation.
+Under GDPR (Europe), employee monitoring must have a valid legal basis—often legitimate interest or legal obligation—not merely checkbox consent, because employment relationships rarely allow freely given consent.
 CCPA (California) grants employees the right to know what data is collected.
-Some countries prohibit continuous screenshots entirely.
+Some countries restrict or ban continuous screenshots and certain types of surveillance.
 Legal counsel should be consulted before deployment.

 No micromanagement with data.
 Reviewing what an employee did at 10:15 AM is not productive use of monitoring data.
 Data should be used for weekly or monthly reviews only.

 Separation of security and performance monitoring.
 Security monitoring (DLP) applies uniformly to all employees.
 Performance monitoring should be lighter and tied to goals.
 Combining the two creates confusion and resentment.
-If you need both, consider separate tools or a platform like AnySecura that allows strict role-based separation between security and productivity views.
+If you need both, look for platforms that enforce strict role-based separation between security and productivity views.

 Pattern-based review, not incident-based.
 A single late login has no significance.
 Ten late logins combined with missed deadlines warrant attention.
 Managers should be trained to identify patterns.